 Firms with strong talent management processes consistently evaluate the stretch potential of current talent for future roles.
 However, short-term assignments often require immediate resolution with a particular experience and skill set.
 Contract and interim talent can provide this solution as well as a potential shadowing opportunity for current employees.

-3. Which projects are NOT on the horizon?
+3. What projects are NOT on the horizon?

 Much of an organisation’s planned change activity is project based so the deployment of professional contractors for a fixed period or purpose makes obvious sense.
 Agile organisations consider what other scenarios might arise as unintended consequences or unseen opportunities and how might talent be provided to deliver on these?